5.2 ASC 480

 |

-thus liability classification would be required.
+should be applied and therefore liability classification would not be required.

 Example 5-1